haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 ## Tuples

 Tuples are the first container you are introduced to in Haskell.
-They are simple, primitive, and have a terse, flexible, built in syntax.
-The fields of a tuple are referenced them by position in the structure.
+They are simple, primitive, and have a terse built-in syntax.
+The fields of a tuple are referenced by position in the structure.
 Although tuples can theoretically contain an arbitrary number of items, the reality is that the Haskell Report only requires up to 15-tuples and GHC comes with support for 62-tuples.
 We will focus on the 2-tuple since Haskell has good built in support for them.
-Here is an example of a tuple with 8 fields.
+Just so you can see, here is an example of a tuple with 8 fields.

 ```haskell
 ghci> :t ('0', '1', '2', '3', '4', '5', '6', "8-tuple")